 Two more fungus magnets

-So it’s no surprise that Kaufman recommends you shun alcohol.
+So, it’s no surprise that Mr. Kaufmann recommends you shun alcohol.

 Here’s another warning to heed: Antibiotics open the door for fungal infections.
 They destroy your protective gut bacteria and allow yeast and fungi to grow unchecked, creating toxins that can overwhelm your immune system.